Atharva01/Simple_RAG_App/README.md

-# Simple RAG with Ollama, FAISS, and Streamlit
+# DocuSense with Ollama, FAISS, and Streamlit

 This project implements a simple Retrieval-Augmented Generation (RAG) system using: